 —Jenn, Los Angeles

-When I yearn for memories of midwest falls, this album scratches the itch.
+When I yearn for memories of midwest falls and winters, this album scratches the itch.
 A deeply personal, individual, and reflective album, Sampha’s voice carries such a warmth.
-Perfect for those just-a-little-too-chilly fall mornings.
+Perfect for those just-a-little-too-chilly mornings.
 Even sitting in these 90 degree LA days, hearing Process immediately sends me walking through Chicago streets on a rainy day, leaves coating the sidewalk.

 —Max, Los Angeles

-There is something reflective, melancholy, and utterly hopeful about this project. when summer fades and fall descends upon New York City, this is my go-to soundtrack.
+There is something reflective, melancholy, and utterly hopeful about this project.
+When summer fades and fall and winter descend upon New York City, this is my go-to soundtrack.
 Take your headphones, find a cute and quaint outdoor dining situation, order a glass of wine, and press play.

 Folksy, indie or slow feels are my go-to!
-These all remind me of fall because they represent some of my favorite shows I attended during October over the past 5 years.
+These all represent some of my favorite shows I attended during October over the past 5 years.

 — VA, Boston

-Folksy guitar is always my go-to for fall, so Fleetwood Mac starts to go into my heavy rotation once the leaves start to change.
+Folksy guitar is always my go-to for cold weather, so Fleetwood Mac starts to go into my heavy rotation once the leaves start to change.
 In particular, Tusk, which is my favorite of theirs (don't come for me Rumors fans)!

 Boxer, because you're lying to yourself if you don't think that Matt Berninger is the godfather of autumn sad dad music.
-Lost In The Dream, because there is NO BETTER album to listen to while driving on the highway at golden hour and pretending you're in a movie (works best in autumn).
+Lost In The Dream, because there is NO BETTER album to listen to while driving on the highway at golden hour and pretending you're in a movie.

 — Kalyn, NYC